 The purpose of the CAR-related Discussion and Decisions session at the conference is to consider the motions contained in the Conference Agenda Report and any amendments to those motions.
 Items that appear in the Conference Agenda Report are ideally the result of lengthy discussion and input at the previous conference and throughout the conference cycle.
-Any amendments to those motions must be submitted sixty days before the opening day of the in-person (hybrid) WSC and 45 days before the interim WSC.
+Any amendments to those motions must be submitted fifteen days before the opening day of the WSC.
 An amendment to a motion is a change or addition designed to improve the motion.
-The purpose of an amendment is to refine a motion to move the Fellowship closer toward consensus.
-An amendment should clarify, add, or subtract language that keeps the motion consistent with its intent.
-An amendment shall not replace a motion or introduce a substitute or contrary motion.
-A motion to split or divide a motion is an amendment to the motion.

 Amendments to CAR and CAT motions are subject to a vetting process.
 The WSC Cofacilitators will ensure that the amendments are clear and lend themselves to a yes/no vote.
 Once arriving at the conference, the body is usually ready to make a decision.
 The CAR-related Discussion and Decisions session occurs early in the conference week.
 The items contained in the CAR are the culmination of the work from the previous cycle, and finalizing them allows the conference to spend the rest of the week having discussions and sessions that will frame much of the work for the next conference cycle.